tlberglund/theological-examination/exam.md

 ### Chapter 15: Repentance Unto Life

 1. **Is repentance a grace?**
+An evangelical one, even!
+The doctrine whereof is to be preached by every minister of the Gospel, as well as that of faith in Christ.
+(WCF Chapter 15).

 2. **Does a sense of sin lead to repentance?
 (Does it always?
 Does it necessarily?)**
+Repentance always follows a sense of sin, but not all experiences of the sense of sin lead to repentance.
+The reprobate may occasionally develop a sense of his own sin, but not repent.
+The elect feel a sense of their sin, and repent.

 3. **What are the elements of true repentance?**
+* Grieve for the sin
+* Hate it
+* Turn from it and to God
+* Intend not to do that again
+* Confess the sin particularly

 4. Is anyone pardoned without repentance?
 5. **What does man's sin deserve?**
+Death.

 ### Chapter 16: Good Works